jsaintrocc/myblvmgncube/manual/guide/11-hotend-carriage-b.md

     ![](img/11-AttachDuct.jpeg)\
     *fig 11.9*

 7. Put 10mm of heat shrink tubing over both wires and then solder the wires as shown.
-Then slide the tubing over the exposed terminals of the male JST connector and apply heat to the shrink the tubing with the Mini Butane Torch.
+Then slide the tubing over the exposed terminals of the male JST connector and apply heat to the shrink the tubing with the Mini Butane Torch. **NOTE: Take a look at the soldering procedure in [Build Bowden Extruder and Hotend Wiring Harness](16-extruder-hotend-harness.md) it's much better**

     ![](img/11-AttachSWConnector.jpeg)\
     *fig 11.10*